 We love playgrounds in a bush setting with nature based play elements and a variety of equipment for the kids to play with.
 And this is exactly what the fab Domain Creek playground at Parramatta Park has in spades.
 Plus, it’s great for a range of ages and a fun family outing.

-Set well back from the road, the Domain Creek playground has a number of different areas, created by the change in flooring and equipment.
+Set well back from the road, the Domain Creek playground has a number of different ‘circles'(areas), created by the change in flooring and equipment.

-On the left side of the playground, about 100 metres away, is a flying fox that can be enjoyed by adults and kids of all abilities.
+On the left end of the playground, about 100 metres away, is a flying fox that can be enjoyed by adults and kids of all abilities.
 And we love the addition of the self locking mechanism on the flying foxes.
 Definitely makes it so much easier to get on and means it can stay at the top until the next person wants a turn!
 Just remember to pull down to move it.

-In between there are a host of things to play with.
+In between, there are a host of things to play with.
 From in-ground trampolines, merry-go-round, spinning chair, sit on diggers, water pumps, horizontal climbing net, musical instruments and swings.

 To small slide, walking see saw, tall ‘elephant’ slide, bush cubby house and a big birds nest swing.